 Before you start creating anything, set a goal for how many new customers you want to bring into your business from the top channel(s) you plan to focus on first.
 You can do this by looking at the data you gathered in your 30-day observation and setting a goal to increase the number of customers coming from the channel(s) by a small but realistic amount.

 For example, if you get a lot of new customers from your Facebook page, set a goal to increase the number of customers you get from Facebook in the next 30 days by 10%.

 4. Create a calendar for field service content marketing

-The more organised you can be about creating content to help market your business, the more efficient you can be overall with the time you have to dedicate to marketing.
+The more organized you can be about creating content to help market your business, the more efficient you can be overall with the time you have to dedicate to marketing.
 Just as you have a daily, weekly, or monthly schedule for which field staff should dispatch to which jobs, you can create a schedule for when you create and post content.

 Start with a small goal to create a new Facebook post or blog post at a frequency that fits whatever time you currently have available to dedicate to marketing.
 Even if this means you only create and post new content once a month, it’s a start.
 Besides, something is always better than nothing at all.

 The best way to make time to market your field service business is to reduce the amount of time you spend doing tedious, manual tasks as part of your marketing.
 For example, when it comes to social media, you can often schedule posts to go out ahead of time instead of logging on every time you want to add a new post to your page.